-then, based on previous work and motivated by the need to parameterize Matsuoka neural oscillators, in this paper it is presented an optimization system based on Levenberg-Marquardt method to find optimal parameter for a set of neural oscillators applied to trajectory generation of an exoskeleton for lower limbs.
+Then, based on previous works and motivated by the need to new and simple method for parameterize Matsuoka neural oscillators, in this paper it is presented an optimization system based on Levenberg-Marquardt method to find optimal parameters for neural oscillators applied to generate joint trajectories of an exoskeleton for lower limbs.
 A network can be arranged by seven neural oscillators, regarding the seven degrees of freedom of the exoskeleton.
 Each neural oscillator has 10 parameters to be found.
 The optimization system works by minimizing the error between the trajectory generated by the oscillator and a predefined desired trajectory found using the robot dynamics and the ZMP stability criterion.